TimOliver/TOGridView/README.md

 ## Features

   * Items are contained in cells and displayed vertically
-  * Cells are arranged horizontally, in rows, which can be changed on orientation change
+  * Cells are arranged in horizontal rows, with the number and size customisable at different orientations.
-  * Cells will crossfade upon orientation change
+  * Cells will crossfade upon orientation change.
+(Using a technique that was covered at WWDC 2012)
   * (TODO) Each row can have a decoraton view placed in the background (eg a shelf graphic)
   * (TODO) Cells can be inserted/deleteds on the fly without forcing a complete reload.
   * (TODO) In edit mode, cells can be deleted or re-ordered (ala the iOS Home Screen)